GIST-DSLab/GIFARC/README.md

   "url": "<minified_url>"
 }
 ```
-See the full [🤗 dataset card](https://huggingface.co/datasets/DumDev/gif_arc) for licensing, intended use, and data statements.
+See the full [dataset card](https://huggingface.co/datasets/DumDev/gif_arc) for licensing, intended use, and data statements.

 ---